 The CRI LEP in Sullivan County aims to increase the health literacy of Sullivan County residents through an integrative health model.
 Through increasing health literacy, participants change their behaviors related to improving nutrition and physical activity, enhancing self-efficacy, and reducing stress.
 The CRI LEP empowers participants to make small, healthy changes to their lifestyle and educates patients and communities to embrace a life of wellness.

 The first group of participants in the CRI LEP in Sullivan County program graduated in October 2010.
 The group included city government representatives, schoolteachers, grocery store owners, hospital employees, self-employed farmers, and stay-at-home mothers.
-The second group started the CRI LEP in January 2011 and four more groups completed the program by the end of 2011.
+The second group started the CRI LEP in January 2011 and four more groups completed the program by mid-2012.

 Canyon Ranch Institute and SCMH are actively working to continue the program beyond its initial two-year funding period made possible by the Missouri Foundation for Health.